intellifi-nl/webapi-doc/resources.md

 | `resource` | [reference](README.md#reference) | Reference to one of the resources.
 Please note that it's an event from the past, the resource may not exist anymore. |
 | `action` | string | Indicates the kind of event that was executed.
 In most cases it's a verb.
 I.e. 'connected', 'created' etc.
 | `arguments` | object | Extra arguments may be added to a topic string, it depends on the `resource_type` and the `action` what extra arguments are added.

-You may also query on these value by using a dot(.) in the url.
-More background information on the [topic format](https://github.com/intellifi-nl/doc-push/blob/master/mqtt_topics.md#format) can be found in the push documentation.

 Be carefull with the given `time_create` and `time_device` fields.
 Intellifi Spots can buffer events in case of a network loss (a very small number for the moment).
 If you are traversing over the resource then you should look at `time_create`, eventual old events that pop up will just be in your result.
 If you are actually doing something with the event then you should look at `time_device`!